adikal25/NBME/README.md

 # NBME
-Score conical patients trail score of usmle Using Bert
+Score clinical patients trail score of USMLE Using Bert